Sinauli

 Sinauli is an archaeological site in western Uttar Pradesh, India, at the Ganga-Yamuna Doab.
-The site gained attention for its Bronze Age solid-disk wheel carts, found in 2018, which were interpreted by some as horse-pulled "chariots".
+The site gained attention for its Bronze Age solid-disk wheel carts, found in 2018.

 The excavations in Sinauli were conducted by Archaeological Survey of India (ASI) in 2005-06 and in mid-2018.
 The remains found in 2005–2006 season, the "Sanauli cemetery", belong to the Late Bronze Age, and were ascribed by excavation director Sharma to the Harappan civilisation, though a Late Harappan Phase or post-Harappan identification is more likely.

-Major findings from 2018 trial excavations are dated to c.
-2000 - 1800 BCE, and ascribed to the Ochre Coloured Pottery culture (OCP)/Copper Hoard Culture, which was contemporaneous with the Late Harappan culture.
+Major findings from trial excavations are dated to c.
+2000 - 1500 BCE, and ascribed to the Ochre Coloured Pottery culture (OCP)/Copper Hoard Culture, which was contemporaneous with the Late Harappan culture.
 They include several wooden coffin burials, copper swords, helmets, and wooden carts, with solid disk wheels and protected by copper sheets.
 The carts were presented by Sanjay Manjul, director of the excavations, as chariots, and he further notes that "the rituals relating to the Sanauli burials showed close affinity with Vedic rituals."

-Some see the suggestion of identification as "chariots" as a challenge to the Indo-Aryan migration theory, indicating the presence of horses before the arrival of the Indo-Aryans.
-Others object, noting that solid wheels belong to carts, not chariots.
+Several scholars suggest that the solid wheels belong to carts, therefore are not from chariots.
 According to Asko Parpola these finds were ox-pulled carts, indicating that these burials are related to an early Aryan migration of Proto-Indo-Iranian speaking people into the Indian subcontinent, "forming then the ruling elite of a major Late Harappan settlement."

-In December 2018 ASI approved a new phase of digging at Sinauli.
-The official communication from ASI was sent to an amateur archaeologist in Baraut.

 Excavations

 The site at Sinauli was accidentally discovered by people levelling agricultural land.
 The farmers came across human skeletons and ancient pottery.
-The Archaeological Survey of India (ASI) began excavations at the site in September 2005.
+The ASI began excavations at the site in September 2005.